- HOME

 That’s why we’ve put together this guide, to help you get your mobile development process off the ground:

-Initiating a mobile development process
+Initiating a mobile app development process

 Launching a mobile application is as much a strategic initiative as a technological one.
 So before you get down to the brass tacks, there are some key elements you need to plan for:

-1. Viability: Before proceeding with development, it’s necessary to map out some crucial details about the app.
+1. Viability: Before proceeding with app development, it’s necessary to map out some crucial details about the mobile app.
 This involves understanding the purpose of the application and how it’s going to reach the end user.

-• What problems is it solving?
+What problems is the mobile application solving?

-• How is it going to stand out from the competition?
+How is it going to stand out from the competition?

-• Which monetization module do we need to adopt?
+Which monetization module do we need to adopt?

-• Is it going to be a hybrid app?
+Is it going to be a hybrid app?

 2. Development: Is the app going to be built in-house on a low code-platform?
 Or is it going to be outsourced to a technology partner?
 This is the stage where businesses map out the time and costs that they’re ready to invest in the project, and evaluate the costs and benefits of different development options.